ur-whitelab/hoomd-tf/sphinx-docs/source/building_the_graph.rst

 Using variables is the best way to save computed quantities while running a compute graph.
 See the :ref:`loading_variables` section for loading them.
-You can save a tensor value to a variable using :py:meth:`graphbuilder.graph_builder.save_tensor`.
+You can save a tensor value to a variable using :py:meth:`simmodel.SimModel.save_tensor`.
 Here is an example of computing the LJ potential and saving the system energy at each step.

 .. code:: python

     # set-up graph
-    graph = htf.graph_builder(NN)
+    graph = htf.SimModel(NN)
     # compute LJ potential
     inv_r6 = graph.nlist_rinv**6
     p_energy = 4.0 / 2.0 * (inv_r6 * inv_r6 - inv_r6)